Michael Pollan Explains Caffeine Cravings (And Why You Don't Have To Quit)

 On how caffeine helped capitalism

 We have these circadian rhythms that organize and govern our lives — and they're hard to break.
 And I don't know that you could ever have had a night shift or even a late shift before you had caffeine.
 Caffeine really helps capitalism conquer the frontier of night.
-And that's why it was so important to the industrial revolution, where you had these expensive machines you wanted to keep running all night and you moved to two and three shifts.
+And that's why it was so important to the Industrial Revolution, where you had these expensive machines you wanted to keep running all night and you moved to two and three shifts.
 Did people work at night before that?
 Not very much.
-That's why I do think the impact on the modern world has been profound and that this has had a huge effect on our civilization and and on ourselves.
+That's why I do think the impact on the modern world has been profound and that this has had a huge effect on our civilization and on ourselves.
 To break those circadian rhythms is a huge deal.

 How coffee and tea historically relied on slave labor

 There's a really ugly history behind both of them.
 [On] the early coffee plantations in Brazil, all the workers were slaves.
 But even later, when you have post-slavery Central America, these were brutal places to work.
 The thing about growing coffee and tea is you need a lot of labor, because the shrubs have to be pruned.
-I went coffee picking in Colombia and it's really hard work.
-It's kind of a spiky plant and it grows on such a steep hillside.
+I went coffee picking in Colombia, and it's really hard work.
+It's kind of a spiky plant, and it grows on such a steep hillside.
 You can't get your footing. ...

 It's a very dark history.
-And like a lot of things, we're participating in these commodity chains and we have no idea what's behind it.
+And like a lot of things, we're participating in these commodity chains, and we have no idea what's behind it.
 I mean, who among us has seen a coffee plant or a tea plant, except in photography?
 But at the other end of those food chains, it has often been quite a bit of brutality.
 And, of course, coffee and tea drove demand for sugar, and sugar was at the very heart of the slave trade in the Caribbean.

 On how climate change could affect coffee production

 It's a very demanding plant, and it's very picky.
-It has to have exactly the right altitude, water ... all this kind of stuff, which is concerning now because coffee faces a tremendous threat from climate change.
+It has to have exactly the right altitude, water ... all this kind of stuff, which is concerning now, because coffee faces a tremendous threat from climate change.
 There is a narrow band of conditions that make coffee happy.
-And the estimates now [from] the climate scientists — and this will be alarming to the fellow addicts out there — is that 50 percent of the coffee-growing regions will not be able to support the coffee plant by 2050.
+And the estimates now [from] the climate scientists — and this will be alarming to the fellow addicts out there — is that 50% of the coffee-growing regions will not be able to support the coffee plant by 2050.
 So capitalism may be killing the golden goose as climate change undermines coffee production. ...
 We may look back and say we lived in this golden age of good coffee that lasted from 1966 to 2050 — and then it'll be downhill from there.

 Sam Briger and Thea Chaloner produced and edited the audio of this interview.
 Bridget Bentz and Molly Seavy-Nesper adapted it for the Web.

-Note: An earlier version of this story misspelled Roland Griffiths' last name as Griffeth.